The Daring Gourmet

 garam masala recipe best homemade Indian traditional authentic spices seasoning

-How To Use Garam Masala
+How to Use Garam Masala

 Garam masala is a very versatile Indian seasoning blend and you’ll find it called for in both meat and vegetarian dishes.
 In my opinion India makes some of the best vegetarian dishes because the fragrant and flavorful spices bring even the simplest of foods to life.